engineal/mips-minecraft/README.md

 # mips-minecraft
 A Minecraft datapack that creates a MIPS emulator in a Minecraft world.
-It currently emulates a single cycle, single core 32-bit MIPS R2000 processer.
+The goal of this project is to emulate a MIPS32 Release 6 processer.
 It can complete 1 instruction every Minecraft tick; if run from a repeating command block, will have a clock speed of 20Hz.

 This is still a WIP, and there is much left to finish.